 - Revisit the team’s mission and goals.
 Have the PO to present the company vision, team mission, and team goals or metrics the teams need to impact.

 - Highlight relevant team challenges.
-Ask everyone to share one or two challenges they see out loud such as “Lars who’s the only front end developer we have is going on parental leave in 3 months” or “Daily incidents are increasing” etc.
+Ask people to share significant challenges they see on the horizon.
+Examples being “Lars who’s the only front end developer we have is going on parental leave in 3 months” or “Daily incidents are increasing” etc.

 - Brainstorm individual and team development areas.
 Ask everyone to think about 3-5 things they could learn/skills they could develop to improve the team’s chances of reaching these goals.
 Also have everyone think about 1-2 things that the entire team could learn together that would improve the team’s ability to execute.
 (One thing per sticky).
-Help people clarify vague learning goals such as “Learn how to develop an app”, “Take a CCNP network certification”, or “Learn python” and ask them what they hope to achieve by doing so.
-Be sure to have them clarify how that relates back to the team’s goals and needs.
+Help people clarify vague learning goals such as “Learn how to develop an app”, “Take a CCNP network certification”, or “Learn python”.
+Ask them what they hope to achieve by doing so and how that relates back to the team’s goals and needs.

 - Prepare the matrix on the board.
-While everyone is busy writing, create a table/grid on the whiteboard with one cell per individual that fits 5 Post-its and one large cell for the entire team.
+While everyone is busy writing, create a table/grid on the whiteboard with one cell per individual and the team.
+Make sure they are big enough to contain several post-its.

 - Share findings.
-After 5 minutes, have people share what they could learn, how it would be helpful to the team, and what they think would be helpful if the entire team learned.
+After 5 minutes, have people share their potential learning goals, how it would be helpful to the team, and what they think would be helpful if the entire team learned.

-- Invite people to ask clarifying questions, but postpone evaluation and judgement.
+- Open up for clarifying questions, but postpone evaluation and judgement of goals.

-- Also invite people to suggest learning objectives for other people e.g. “I think it would be helpful to us if John learned scripting because we’re going to have a lot of automation next quarter.”
+- Also invite people to suggest learning goals for each other e.g. “I think it would be helpful to us if John learned scripting because we’re going to have a lot of automation next quarter.”

 - Vote on which learning objectives would be most valuable to the team.
 Once everyone has shared their thoughts and added suggestions, it’s time for the team to indicate which goals they think will be most helpful.
 I suggest dot voting because it’s an easy way to indicate what the team thinks is most valuable.
 The individual can then choose to bring several stickies to discuss with her manager.

 - Explore the most pressing objectives and the patterns behind them.
 Move the highest voted learning objectives onto the timeline.
 Look at the balance.
 A team with daily incidents might want to focus more on learning things that are valuable to the team next week.
-A team that knows it will have difficult challenges later might want to start investing in learning things that will be helpful for further down the line.
+On the other hand, being aware of future challenges can create an urgency to learn things now that will help you avoid problems.

 - Inform the manager (or team) what was decided.
 If your team and manager have agreed that the team can make growth decisions, inform the manager afterwards.
 If the final decision happens between the manager and team member, you need to follow up with the team once that’s done to let them know what was decided.